morgan-oak9/tython/README.md

 ### Windows and Linux

-Windows and Linux users can download the binary from the [releases page](https://github.com/oak9io/tython/releases).
+Windows and Linux users can download the CLI binary from the [releases page](https://github.com/oak9io/tython/releases).
 It is recommended to add the CLI binary to your PATH so Tython commands can be executed from any directory.

 ## Step 2: Initialize a Tython project utilizing the Python SDK
 With the Tython CLI in tow, we're ready to write security rules for our cloud infrastructure.
 The below example initializes a new Tython module in a blank directory that utilizes the Python SDK.